RishabhRD/rs-stl/docs/design.md

 is supported as it serves well while compsing eager algorithms to form new algorithms.

-See `stl::algo` and `stl::rng` module for knowing about all algorithms rs-stl supports.
+See API Documentation `stl::algo` and `stl::rng` module for knowing about all algorithms rs-stl supports.

 ### Lazy composition of views